 Anencephaly is a birth defect in which the brain and bones of the skull don’t form completely while the baby is in the womb.
-As a result, the baby’s brain, particularly the cerebellum, develops minimally.
-The cerebellum is the part of the brain primarily responsible for thinking, movement, and senses, including touch, vision, and hearing.
+As a result, the baby’s brain, particularly the cerebral cortex, develops minimally.
+The cerebral cortex is the part of the brain primarily responsible for thinking, movement, and senses, including touch, vision, and hearing.

 Anencephaly is considered a neural tube defect.
 The neural tube is a narrow shaft that normally closes during fetal development and forms the brain and spinal cord.
 This usually happens by the fourth week of pregnancy, but if it doesn’t, the result can be anencephaly.

 This incurable condition affects about three pregnancies per 10,000 in the United States each year, according to the

 In many cases, a pregnancy involving a neural tube defect ends in miscarriage.

 The cause of anencephaly is generally unknown, which can be frustrating.
 For some babies, the cause may be related to gene or chromosome changes.
 In most cases, the baby’s parents have no family history of anencephaly.

 A mother’s exposure to certain environmental toxins, medications, or even foods or beverages may play a role.
 However, researchers don’t know enough about these potential risk factors yet to provide any guidelines or warnings.

 Exposure to high temperatures, whether from a sauna or hot tub or from a high fever, may raise the risk of neural tube defects.

 The Cleveland Clinic suggests certain prescription drugs, including some of those used to treat diabetes, may increase the risk for anencephaly.
 Diabetes and obesity may be risk factors for pregnancy complications, so it’s always ideal to talk with your doctor about any chronic conditions and how they may affect your pregnancy.